rafid29mehda/Multi-modal-Medical-Model/Fetus/Image Dataset/segmentation code/README.md

   - Evaluate segmentation performance using metrics like **IoU (Intersection over Union)**.
   - Expand training to include additional epochs or larger datasets for better accuracy.

-Let me know if you want to dive deeper into specific parts!